thecarp/dactyl-keyboard/doc/options-main.md

 The style of the support.
 Available styles are:

 - `lock`: A separate physical object that is bolted in place over the MCU.
 This style is appropriate only with a rear housing, and then only when the PCB aligns with a long wall of that housing.
 It has the advantage that it can hug the connector on the PCB tightly, thus preventing a fragile surface-mounted connector from breaking off.
-- `stop`: A gripper that holds the PCBA in place at its rear end.
-This gripper, in turn, is held up by key mount webbing and is thus integral to the keyboard, not printed separately like the lock.
+- `stop`: A notched gripper holds the PCBA in place at its rear end.
+This gripper, in turn, needs to be hooked up to other features, such as key mount webbing, using `tweaks`.
+The gripper is thus integral to the keyboard, not printed separately like the lock.
+The MCU is squeezed into place.
 This style does not require rear housing.

 #### Parameter <a id="mcu-support-preview">`preview`</a>